-The national average cost of full coverage car insurance is $1,674 per year.
+The 2021 national average cost of full coverage car insurance is $1,674 per year according to data from Quadrant Information Services.
 However, in addition to features like your claim history and mileage, your vehicle’s make and model influences your insurance premium.
 Why?
 Different car models are equipped with different safety features, have different crash statistics and their parts vary in cost.

 - Crash rate stats per make/model: The 2020 Subaru BRZ Limited received an overall evaluation score of “acceptable” from the Insurance Institute for Highway Safety (IIHS).
 Meanwhile, the Subaru Forester was one of the IIHS’s 2021 Top Safety Picks, receiving an overall safety score of “good.”
 The Subaru WRX was also a top safety pick with an overall safety evaluation of “good.”